mpostol/OPC-UA-OOI/SemanticData/UANodeSetValidation/docs/ObjectModelSpecyficatio.md

 The `BrowseName` are used:

 - to build a browse path between Nodes
-- define a globaly unique meaning of an entity, e.g. properties
+- define a globaly unique meaning of an entity, e.g. properties, types, etc

 In case the `BrowseName` is applied to build a browse path its uniqueness is resolved in the context of a parent node.
 Unless the `BrowseName` is assigned a globally specific meaning defined independently the `namespaceIndex` shall be the same as assigned to `NodeId` attribute of the hosting Node.
 It is recommended that Nodes defined in any custom model (including but not limited to Companion Specification) should use a Namespace of the model for their NodeId and BrowseName attributes.